First elected in 2014, Christina Bisanz was acclaimed to serve as Councillor for Ward 7 in Newmarket for a second four year term, in 2018.

 Christina's involvement outside of the local community is equally extensive.
 She served several terms as the appointed public representative for Advertising Standards Canada, was a director of the Consumers Council of Canada and the Canadian Foundation for Pharmacy, and governor of Canada's Sports Hall of Fame, to name but a few.
 Christina career experience has included senior executive positions in major industry sectors ranging from manufacturing and retailing of consumer products, health care, technology and police services boards, where she was responsible for representing sector interests to all levels of government in Canada, and internationally.

-Christina received an Honours BA from the University of Toronto, and a Certificate of Distinction from the Program in Good Governance, Ontario Hospital Association.
-Christina has been a resident of Newmarket and Ward 7, since 1990. .
+Christina holds an Honours BA from the University of Toronto, and received a Certificate of Distinction from the Program in Good Governance, Ontario Hospital Association.

 Central York Fire Services Joint Council Committee

 Heritage Adivisory Committee